NOT ‘Euthanasia’: A Cover-Up & A Coerced Termination Under False Pretences

 And NOW – do you want to know what REALLY went on with my little Harry?
 Do you want to know why my gut was screaming at me that something wasn’t right with this whole story and this whole scene just as loudly as Harry was screaming while standing up in that ICU cage the night before?

-Because – two weeks prior to my writing this article (as I am now doing on January 10, one month and nine days after Harry’s (planned, as it turned out) exit – I discovered the truth.
-I found the invoice that I paid and was emailed at the time of his killinig (you can go to hell, Massey and you too, Steffi, I am NOT calling it “euthanasia” because it wasn’t; it was a premeditated, unnecessary killing).
+Because two weeks later I discovered the truth.
+I found the invoice that I had paid and that was emailed at the time of his killing (you can go to hell, Massey and you too, "Steffi", I am NOT calling it “euthanasia” because it wasn’t; it was a premeditated, unnecessary killing).

 Incompetent or just plan wicked?
 Whichever it was (certainly both, in my view) . . . it was not only without my consent, but also without my knowledge.
 And here’s the evil in play: it remained outside of my knowledge until I found this smoking gun invoice . . . that, together with some deep-dive research, heartbreakingly, explained everything.

 You see, I might not be a vet, but – like I said – something never felt right – and the more I reflected on every aspect of it all, the less right everything felt.
 So I started doing some research.
 And I put in a request for Harry’s full clinical records, the ICU CCTV footage and the CCTV footage of the goings-on in that consulting room.
-And I’ve asked for the metadata and audit logs . . . because while I’m unimpressed with Massey’s ethics, I’m also aware that they’re capable of great cunning.
+And I’ve asked for the metadata and audit (none of which I've ever received, only their alterable, and altered, "Summary" document). . . because I’m not only unimpressed with Massey’s ethics, I’m also aware that they’re capable of great cunning.
 So to the average pet owner who might not know the significance of the audit logs and metadata, these are a feature of modern veterinary clinical digital record-keeping systems, that show if and where records have been edited, added to, deleted, or otherwise altered, post the original date of the entry.

 But here – as I now (very much too late) know – is that truth: